rust-lang/book/second-edition/nostarch/chapter14.md

 homepage or repository.
 ...snip...
 error: api errors: missing or empty metadata fields: description, license.
-Please see http://doc.crates.io/manifest.html#package-metadata for how to upload metadata
 ```

 This is because we’re missing some crucial information: a description and